 Luisa is one of the consultants of the English program.
 She helped create the curriculum for the English program, which serves as a guide for the writers and teachers in their instruction.
 She received her bachelor’s degree in English from the Philippine Normal University and Master’s Degree in Language from the Ateneo De Manila University.
 Before she retired, she was the Department Chairperson for English at Xavier School.
 She is a Pineau-Clifford Awardee and a certificate holder for teaching ESL (English as a Second Language).
 She has edited a number of books for the Jesuit community.

 Editor and Consultant for the Math Program

-Dr. Flor is the consultant of the Math program.
+Dr. Flor is the consultant of the English program.
 She graduated with a degree in Mathematics from the Ateneo de Manila University.
 She also received her Ph.D. in Mathematics from the same university.
 She is currently the associate chair of the Mathematics Department at the Ateneo de Manila University and a Board Member of the Mathematics Teacher Educators Group.
 Her fields of specialization are Integration Theory and Real Analysis.
 She has given training seminars to mathematics teachers and workshops to gifted math students.
 She was also a visiting assistant professor at the National Institution of Education in Singapore.

 Ann Marie Wongchuking-Pato, MBA, M.Ed.

 Program Development Consultant